Skip to main content

 Special Monthly Compensation Level T

 SMC (T) compensates veterans who suffer from Traumatic Brain Injury (TBI), specifically.
-If a veteran has a TBI and is in need of regular aid and attendance for the residuals of that TBI, he or she can be eligible for (T).
+If a veteran has a TBI and needs regular aid and attendance for the residuals of that TBI, they can be eligible for (T).
 This includes veterans who need to be in a residential care program or hospitalized due to the residuals of their TBI.

 The rate for (T) is the same as the rate for (R-2).

-Call Chisholm Chisholm & Kilpatrick LTD for a free case evaluation
+Call Chisholm Chisholm & Kilpatrick for a Free Case Evaluation

-If your VA disability claim has been denied or believe you are entitled to a higher rating, our team of experienced attorneys may be able to help you.
+If your claim for SMC has been denied or you believe you are entitled to a higher rating, our team of experienced attorneys may be able to help you.
 Contact us today at (800) 544-9144.

 About the Author